amirhnajafiz/handbook/docs/tracing/03_lttng.md

 # LTTng

-The Linux Trace Toolkit: next generation is an open source software toolkit which you can use to trace the Linux kernel, user applications, and user libraries at the same time.
+The Linux Trace Toolkit next generation is an open source software toolkit which you can use to trace the Linux kernel, user applications, and user libraries at the same time.

-## Methods

-LTTng (Linux Trace Toolkit Next Generation) traces using several mechanisms:
+LTTng traces using several mechanisms:

-- Kernel and User-space Tracepoints: The primary mechanism for LTTng tracing is tracepoints.
+- **Kernel and User-space Tracepoints**: The primary mechanism for LTTng tracing is tracepoints.
 These are static instrumentation points in both kernel and user-space code that can be “activated” by tracers like LTTng, resulting in minimal runtime overhead when disabled, and efficient data collection when enabled.
 LTTng-UST provides a user-space API for defining and using tracepoints in applications, using macros like TRACEPOINT_EVENT().
-- Kprobes and Kretprobes: LTTng supports dynamic instrumentation via kprobes (and kretprobes), which allows the toolkit to tap into arbitrary kernel instructions and function entry/exit points.
+- **Kprobes and Kretprobes**: LTTng supports dynamic instrumentation via kprobes (and kretprobes), which allows the toolkit to tap into arbitrary kernel instructions and function entry/exit points.
 This enables tracing even if explicit tracepoints aren’t present.
-- Function Tracing: LTTng can hook into function tracer mechanisms to record function calls within the kernel.
+- **Function Tracing**: LTTng can hook into function tracer mechanisms to record function calls within the kernel.
-- CPU Performance Monitoring Unit (PMU) Counters: It can also trace using hardware performance counters for fine-grained, low-level performance analysis.
+- **CPU Performance Monitoring Unit (PMU) Counters**: It can also trace using hardware performance counters for fine-grained, low-level performance analysis.

-> So, while eBPF focuses on using tracepoints and kprobes for dynamic instrumentation, LTTng supports both these mechanisms and more, with an emphasis on pre-defined tracepoints for zero overhead when disabled, extensive trace coverage, and support for dynamic probes for flexibility.
+While eBPF focuses on using tracepoints and kprobes for dynamic instrumentation, LTTng supports both these mechanisms and more, with an emphasis on pre-defined tracepoints for zero overhead when disabled, extensive trace coverage, and support for dynamic probes for flexibility.

-## Install
+## Installation

 Install the tools: